SagarVishal/go-Learning/README.md

 ## Interfaces

 A brief usage of Interfaces.
-## Interface_http
+## Interface_Advance

-More advance topics on interface.
+More complex topics on interface by customizing writer interface.